 Why Are There No Visitors From Outer Space?

-Part I – Planet and sun type; simple cell biology
+Part I – The strangely wet Earth; Simple cell biology

 Originally, scientists thought that intelligent life should be somewhat common in the universe.
 All one had to do was to estimate the number of planets in the habitable zones of their stars in our galaxy, and there were an unlimited number of candidates.
 The prebiotic molecules that help kick-start life can be found throughout the universe.
 So life made up of single cells is probably common on many planets.

-However, a closer look at how life formed on Earth suggests that a number of very unlikely events had to occur for intelligent life to develop from basic single-celled organisms.
-First, the planet and its sun have to be favorable.
+However, a closer look at how life formed on Earth suggests that a number of very unlikely events had to occur for the planet to be habitable and for life to develop past basic single-celled organisms.
+First, the sun and its planet have to be favorable.

-1. Our Sun, a very stable and bright star called a G-type main-sequence star, formed approximately 4.6 billion years ago.
+Our Sun, a very stable and bright star called a G-type main-sequence star, formed approximately 4.6 billion years ago.
 It will remain fairly stable for billions of years more.
 It is estimated to be brighter than about 85% of the stars in our Milky Way galaxy, most of which are red dwarfs.
-This stability, along with its brightness, has given life on Earth a generous amount of time to evolve, using the abundant solar radiation as an energy source.
-This itself is not that unusual, but it puts Earth in a more advantageous position than many other planets.
+This stability, along with its brightness, has given life on Earth a generous amount of time to evolve, using abundant solar radiation as an energy source.

-3. The Earth is within the habitable zone of the sun, where it is neither too hot for liquid water to exist, nor too cold so that water freezes.
+The Earth's orbit lies within the habitable zone of the sun, where it is neither too hot for liquid water to exist, nor so cold that water freezes.
 This habitable zone will continue for one billion years more.

 The first primitive single-celled organisms to appear were prokaryotes, classified into bacteria and archaea.
 Prokaryotes have a problem.
 As they grow larger, their volume and energy needs increase much faster than their surface area.
 Since they obtain energy by interacting with their environment through their outer surface, they very quickly reach a size limit and must stay tiny.